ComputerGhost/seats250914/README.md

 ## Running the website

-The database needs to be created first.
-While creating the database, reference the development connection strings in an 'appsettings.json' file.
-To populate or update the database, use the scripts in 'database/'.

-The two websites of this project are the CMS and Public projects (both in 'src/').
-They can be run independently or together.
+ 1. Clone the repository.
+ 1. Set up a local SQL Express database.
+If needed, override the connection string.
+	* The default connection string is `Server=localhost;Database=Hyelin2025;User Id=sa;Password=Passw0rd;Trust Server Certificate=True`.
+	* A custom connection string can be specified with the `InfrastructureOptions__DatabaseConnectionString` environment variable.
+ 1. Populate or update the database.
+(Ignore this step until I set up the scripts in "database/".)
+ 1. Run one or both of the website projects--"CMS" and "Public" in "src/".

 ## Deploying

-The web server is already configured.
-Just publish both website projects and copy/paste.

-The database may need updated between releases.
-Nathan has the production database password if needed.
+Nathan will do these steps.
+He's the only one with the server password...

+ 1. Run the automated tests, then do the manual tests locally.
+ 1. Publish both website projects.
+ 1. Copy/paste files to web server.
+ 1. Update database.
+(How?
+Just do it manually for now.)
-Verify the website works at <https://hyelinfanmeeting2025.com/>.
+ 1. Restart the website processes.
+ 1. Do the manual tests on the live websites.

 ## Contributing

+ 1. Make your changes in a new branch.
+ 2. Run the automated tests.
+(Ignore the manual tests.)
+ 3. Make a PR, and link the issue number.
-Just make a PR with the changes and Nathan will merge them in.
+ 4. Nathan will merge it in.